 - 2 large eggs, at room temperature

-- 1 tbsp butter, melted, plus more for cooking
+- 1 tablespoon butter, melted, plus more for cooking

 - Cook about 45 seconds, or until the edges peel off easily and the underside begins to brown.
-Flip and cook another 30 seconds.
+Carefully flip and cook another 30 seconds.

 - Repeat cooking until the rest of the batter has been used, brushing the pan with butter before each crepe.
 Serve immediately.

 This post was originally published in June 2020.
 It has been updated as of April 2021.